TomHarrop/atol-qc-annotation/README.md

    fix CDS phases and extract stats.
 2. Run BUSCO on proteins extracted from the annotation.
 3. Run OMArk on proteins extracted from the annotation.
+   1. Parse the irregular OMArk summary file into JSON.

 ## Installation: Use the [BioContainer](https://quay.io/repository/biocontainers/atol-qc-annotation?tab=tags)